zhihuadong8023/docs_ins2000/quick_start.rst

 .. figure:: media/connection.png
     :align: center

-* 1: Install the FRII-D-Plus-INS on the carrier (the advancing direction of the carrier is consistent with the direction of the receiver Y axis);
+* 1: Install the Aceinna INS2000 on the carrier (the advancing direction of the carrier is consistent with the direction of the receiver Y axis);
-* 2: Install the FRII-D-Plus-INS receiver with a 4G antenna;
+* 2: Install the Aceinna INS2000 receiver with a 4G antenna;
-* 3: Install the FRII-D-Plus-INS receiver into the SIM card;
+* 3: Install the Aceinna INS2000 receiver into the SIM card;
 .. note:: When installing the SIM card, as shown in the figure, the notch is to the right and the chip is upward.
-* 4: Connect the FRII-D-Plus-INS receiver to the GNSS antenna through the GNSS feeder (note that the antenna should be installed in an open and unobstructed place);
+* 4: Connect theAceinna INS2000 receiver to the GNSS antenna through the GNSS feeder (note that the antenna should be installed in an open and unobstructed place);
 .. note:: When the dual antenna board is built-in, ANT1 is the master antenna and ANT2 is the slave antenna.
-* 5: Install the FRII-D-Plus-INS data cable to the FRII-D-Plus-INS;
+* 5: Install the Aceinna INS2000 data cable to the Aceinna INS2000;
 * 6: Connect the network port or serial port to the laptop;
-* 7: Power supply 9-36V (12V recommended) (note that all hardware is successfully connected before powering on);
+* 7: Power supply 9-36V (12V recommended);
+.. note:: Power on after all hardware is successfully connected.
 * 8: Perform integrated navigation configuration.

 Connection example